chilly61/BCBOOK/intro.md

 # BCBOOK
 This is a simulation of a hybrid architecture for government-mediated blockchain network.
 It uses python codes to describe the functionality of the system, which features in the new consensus(PoCC) and the business logics between nodes.

+Please refer to readme.md for detailed usage and illustration of the simulation codes.